evilC/WootingAHK/README.md

 ## Downloads
 Use the [Releases page](https://github.com/evilC/WootingAHK/releases) link at the top - **DO NOT** click the green "Clone or Download" button to the right!
+**After downloading, Right-click the Zip and select "Unblock", else the DLLs will be blocked**

 ## Contact / Discussion etc
 Please use the [#woot_dev channel on the Wooting Discord server](https://discord.gg/zREJYgV)